-- Pregnant and nursing women convert larger amounts of dietary ALA into EPA and DHA (about 10 percent, versus one to five percent in their peers).
+- Pregnant and nursing women convert about 10 percent of their dietary ALA into EPA and DHA, versus one to five percent in their peers.

-- People who eat little or no fish and do not take fish or other marine oils rich in EPA and DHA (such as vegans) convert much larger amounts of dietary ALA into EPA and DHA, compared with people who routinely ingest significant amounts of EPA and DHA.
+- People who eat little or no fish, and take no omega-3 fish oil, convert larger amounts of dietary ALA into EPA and convert more EPA into DHA, compared with people who get significant amounts of dietary EPA and DHA from seafood or supplements.

-That study's findings highlight the value of blood testing to monitor and optimize the omega-3/omega-6 balance in people’s cells.
+That unexpected finding serves to highlight the value of blood testing to monitor your omega-3/omega-6 balance.

 High omega-6 intakes limit conversion of ALA into omega-3 EPA and DHA

-Your intake of the short-chain omega-6 fatty acid LA – found at high levels in nuts, most seeds, and most vegetable oils – exerts a very large dietary influence on the rate of conversion of ALA into EPA and DHA.
+Your intake of the short-chain omega-6 fatty acid called LA — concentrated in nuts, most seeds, and cheap vegetable oils — exerts a big influence on the conversion of ALA into EPA and DHA.

 This is because short-chain omega-6 LA competes with short-chain omega-3 ALA for the body's limited capacity to convert these short-chain fatty acids into their long-chain forms.